-If this variable is in the environment when bash starts, the shell enters POSIX mode (see Section 6.11 [Bash POSIX Mode], page 85) before reading the startup files, as if the '--posix' invocation option had been supplied.
-If it is set while the shell is running, bash enables POSIX mode, as if the command set -o posix had been executed.
+If this variable is in the environment when bash starts, the shell enters POSIX mode (see Section 6.11 [Bash POSIX Mode], page 84) before reading the startup files, as if the '--posix' invocation option had been supplied.
+If it is set while the shell is running, bash enables POSIX mode, as if the command had been executed.